theodorewahle/panoptes/frontend/README.md

 - If not handled on backend, incidents need to be trimmed
   - [react-video-trimmer](https://www.npmjs.com/package/react-video-trimmer)
   - Implement something similar to above in conjunction with [react-player](https://www.npmjs.com/package/react-player)
-- Add / Update / Delete Cameras from UI (APIs are already in place)
 - Rough UI outline of basic functionality
   - Add/Update Object Set Page
   - Search Results Page